rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 #### Import

-Import is useful when your data doesn't need to be continually refreshed.
+Import is useful when you don't need to continually refresh your data.
 When you choose Import, Power BI Desktop connects to the database, loads the information, and stores it within its internal data model.
 You can then work on your data in Power BI Desktop without a connection to the database.
 A